 Enter Pinterest.
 Jillian was a very early adopter of Pinterest because it allowed her to do the very thing she was needing- save photos for future use.
 She wasn’t even thinking at the time about using it to grow their business; it was strictly a way to help her with their party site.

-It wasn’t long however, before they noticed that they were getting traffic from Pinterest.
+It wasn’t long, however, before they noticed that they were getting traffic from Pinterest.
 And again, by following what was working, they decided to focus on Pinterest.
-And it is now, and has been for quite some time, their number one source of traffic.
+And it is now and has been for quite some time, their number one source of traffic.

 Catch My Party is the perfect match for Pinterest because they are photo-based.
 Their very business is beautiful photos, parties, females.
 And while they didn’t plan it that way from the beginning, by following what worked, they found that they aligned perfectly with Pinterest.

 Jillian also took full advantage of everything that Pinterest had to offer, so when they unveiled anything new, she was on top of it.
-She is adamant on converting to a Pinterest Business Account.
+She is adamant about converting to a Pinterest Business Account.
 Why?

 Analytics – knowing what is working is the only way to keep doing it.
 If you can’t check your numbers and growth, you will not know what is working.
 Don’t always rely on your gut instinct; it can be very wrong.

 Testing – Jillian Pins plenty of their own content, but she also feels it is important to Pin the content of other people as well.
 Once she sees which Pins do well with their followers, then she has ideas for creating content that is similar or on the same topic.